-- (2) DOE contractor organizations subject to this Order (but not subject to DOE 5483.1A), and also directly subject to OSHA jurisdiction (or State jurisdiction where required by an agreement between OSHA and a State) for employee safety and health (all DOE contractors not included on the listing of contractors maintained by the Office of Occupational Safety, EH-31): - (a) OSHA (or a State, as appropriate) requires compliance with applicable OSHA (or State) safety and health standards.
-Releases from these standards are termed "variances or interim orders." - (b) DOE contractor organizations directly subject to OSHA (or State) jurisdiction must follow the procedures required by either OSHA (Title 29 CFR 1905), or a State, as appropriate, to request variances or interim orders from the OSHA (or State) standards. - (3) DOE organizations subject to this Order and DOE 3790.1A (applicable to the occupational safety and health program for Federal employees, which is subject to U.S. Department of Labor, Occupational Safety and Health Administration jurisdiction): - (a) DOE 3790.
-1A requires compliance with the OSHA standards of Title 29 CFR 1960.
-Releases from these standards are termed "variances or interim orders." - (b) The DOE Federal Employees Safety and Health Program is subject to DOE 3790.1A and Title 29 CFR 1960.
-Therefore, for DOE Federal employee safety and health program matters, DOE organizations must follow the procedures of DOE 3790.1A and Title 29 CFR 1960 to request variances from or interim orders from OSHA standards required by DOE 3790.1A. - (4) DOE and DOE contractor organizations subject to this Order and DOE 5480.3 (applicable to the programs for assuring the safe packaging of fissile and other radioactive materials): - (a) DOE 5480.3 requires compliance with several transportation and packaging standards, including Department of Transportation hazardous materials regulations, Title 29 CFR 100-199.
-Releases from these regulations are termed "exemptions," and are covered by 49 CFR 107 (Hazardous Materials Program Procedures). - (b) DOE and DOE contractor organizations subject to Title 49 CFR 100-199 must follow the procedures of 49 CFR 107 and DOE 5480.3, to request exemptions from those requirements.
-For releases from all other mandatory standards of DOE 5480.3, follow the procedures of either Attachment 1 or Attachment 2, as appropriate.
+- (2) DOE contractor organizations subject to this Order (but not subject to DOE 5483.1A), and also directly subject to OSHA jurisdiction (or State jurisdiction where required by an agreement between OSHA and a State) for employee safety and health (all DOE contractors not included on the listing of contractors maintained by the Office of Operational Safety, PE-24): - (a) OSHA (or a State, as appropriate) requires compliance with applicable OSHA (or State) safety and health standards.

+Releases from these standards are termed "variances or interim orders." - (b) DOE contractor organizations directly subject to OSHA (or State) jurisdiction must follow the procedures required by either OSHA (Title 29 CFR 1905), or a State, as appropriate, to request variances or interim orders from the OSHA (or State) standards. - (3) DOE Organizations subject to this Order and DOE 3790.1 (Applicable to the occupational safety and health program for Federal employees, which is subject to U.S. Department of Labor, Occupational Safety and Health Administration jurisdiction): - (a) DOE 3790.1 requires compliance with the OSHA standards of Title 29 CFR 1960.
+Releases from these standards are termed "variances or interim orders." - (b) The DOE Federal employees safety and health program is subject to DOE 3790.1 and Title 29 CFR 1960.
+Therefore, for DOE Federal employee safety and health program matters, DOE organizations must follow the procedures of DOE 3790.1 and Title 29 CFR 1960 to request variances from or interim orders for the OSHA standards required by DOE 3790.1. - (4) DOE and DOE contractor organizations subject to this Order and DOE 5480.1A, Chapter III (Applicable to the programs for assuring the safe packaging of fissile and other radioactive materials): - (a) DOE 5480.1A, Chapter III, requires compliance with several transportation and packaging standards, including Department of Transportation hazardous materials regulations, Title 49 CFR 100-199.
+Releases from these regulations are termed "exemptions," and are covered by 49 CFR 107 (Hazardous Materials Program Procedures). - (b) DOE and DOE contractor organizations subject to Title 49 CFR 100-199 must follow the procedures of 49 CFR 107 and DOE 5480.1A, Chapter III, to request exemptions from those requirements.
+For releases from all other mandatory standards of DOE 5480.1A, Chapter III, follow the procedures of either Attachment 1 or Attachment 2, as appropriate.